BC Mowing & More Logo

 Power Rake

 Power raking in British Columbia is a lawn care process that removes excess thatch, moss, and debris to improve grass health and growth.
 Vertical blades lift and break up the thick layer of organic buildup that can block water, air, and nutrients from reaching the soil.
 This service is especially important in British Columbia, where damp conditions often lead to excessive moss and thatch accumulation.
 Power raking is best done in early spring or fall when the grass can recover quickly and grow stronger.
-When combined with aeration and overseeding, it helps create a thicker, greener, and more resilient lawn.
+When combined with aeration, top dress, lime, fertilizing, and overseeding, it helps create a thicker, greener, and more resilient lawn.

 Power Rake for Moss Control